bruxy70/Garbage-Collection/README.md

 ## Configuration

-Go to `Configuration`/`Devices & Services`, click on the `+ ADD INTEGRATION` button, select `Garbage Collection` and configure the sensor (prefered).
-If you configure Garbage Collection using Config Flow, you can change the entity_name, name and change the sensor parameters from the Integrations configuration.
-The changes are instant and do not require HA restart.<br />If you would like to add more than 1 collection schedule, click on the `+ ADD INTEGRATION` button again and add another `Garbage Collection` integration instance.
+Go to `Configuration`/`Devices & Services`, click on the `+ ADD INTEGRATION` button, select `Garbage Collection` and configure the integration.<br />If you would like to add more than one collection schedule, click on the `+ ADD INTEGRATION` button again and add another `Garbage Collection` integration instance.

 The configuration via `configuration.yaml` has been deprecated.
-If you have previously configured the integration there, it will be imported to ConfigFlow and you shoudl remove it.
+If you have previously configured the integration there, it will be imported to ConfigFlow, and you should remove it.

 ### CONFIGURATION PARAMETERS
 #### SENSOR PARAMETERS